taegyoon-kim/taegyoon-kim.github.io/_pages/about.md

   - /about.html
 ---

 I am a Dual-title PhD student in Political Science and Social Data Analytics at Penn State, expecting to finish my degree in 2022.
+I am advised by [Bruce Desmarais](http://brucedesmarais.com).

-My primary research interests center around applying statistical and computational methods (network analysis, text analysis, and machine learning) as well as experiments to achieve a better understanding of political attitude and behavior on social media.
-I am advised by Bruce Desmarais.
+My primary research interests center around applying statistical and computational methods (network analysis, text analysis, and machine learning) as well as experiments to achieve a better understanding of the diffusion of political information in online space and how it affects poltical attitude and behavior.

+In [my dissertation project](https://taegyoon-kim.github.io/research/), I build a method for automatic detection of violent political rhetoric on Twitter and investigates its causes and consequences for inter-partisan relationships.
+As part of [the State Policy Analysis Project](https://sites.psu.edu/spap/), I also study how state legislators responds to the COVID-19 pandemic on Twitter and the diffusion of the pandemic-related policies,

+For my CV/Resume, please clikc [here](https://github.com/taegyoon-kim/taegyoon-kim.github.io/blob/master/_pages/Resume_TaegyoonKim_22Dec2020.pdf)